-You own a profitable business outside of Japan and you wish to set up shop in Japan and repeat your success.
+You own a profitable business overseas and you wish to set up a company in Japan and repeat your success.
 Perhaps you have an idea for a new business that would be perfect to run from Japan and you want to get started.
 In either scenario, you are going to need a company.
 That does not necessarily mean that you will need to incorporate one though.
 Have you considered the following?

 Pros: Does not need to be registered with the corporate authorities because it is simply an employee of an overseas corporation conducting liaison or support functions in Japan.

 Cons: Cannot be used directly for profit-making activities or as a profit-center

 Pros: Nominal cost and procedure to get registered.
 As a quasi-legal entity it can conduct business in Japan and is subject to Japanese Corporate Taxes like a normal Japanese corporation

 Cons: The overseas parent company is liable for the actions of the Japanese registered branch and the Japanese tax office (NTA) retains the ability to go upstream and audit the overseas parent.
 Further, it does not look very good to domestic Japanese business partner companies; potentially seeming non-committal to the Japanese market.

 If you are not looking to set up the “foreign arm” of your overseas company, or the above do not seem appropriate then you, like thousands of others every year, are going to have to register a legal corporate entity in Japan.
 First things first though: do you want the “chicken or the beef”?
 The “Kabushiki-gaisha or the Godo-gaisha“.